-Since 1990, the County has undertaken redevelopment and revitalization activities for several of its older commercial corridors and districts including, Lakeside Avenue, Highland Springs, Nine Mile Road, Sandston, and Brook Road.
-The County has also assisted with several privately initiated revitalization efforts including the redevelopment of Crestview and the Suburban Apartments, Rocketts Landing and the Reynolds Metals site on West Broad Street.
+Since 1990, the County has undertaken redevelopment and revitalization activities for its older commercial corridors and neighborhoods.
+The County has also assisted with several privately initiated revitalization efforts including the redevelopment of the Crestview and Suburban Apartments, the Reynolds Metals site on West Broad Street, Willow Lawn, White Oak Village, and Rocketts Landing.

-Efforts to stabilize the County’s older residential neighborhoods began over ten years ago with the creation of the Community Maintenance Program.
-Recognizing the need to promote redevelopment of older commercial areas and to stabilize and enhance older neighborhoods, several recent planning studies including the Critical Issues Team Report and the County’s Comprehensive Revitalization Strategy, recognized the need to create a new agency to focus on the needs of older residential and commercial communities, and to coordinate the County’s revitalization efforts.
+Efforts to stabilize the County’s older residential neighborhoods began in 1997 with the creation of the Community Maintenance Program.
+To promote redevelopment of older commercial areas and to stabilize and enhance older neighborhoods, several planning studies including the Critical Issues Team Report and the County’s Comprehensive Revitalization Strategy, recognized the need to create a new agency to focus on the needs of older residential and commercial communities, and to coordinate the County’s revitalization efforts.

 The Department of Community Revitalization was created by the Board of Supervisors in May of 2004.